José López (infielder): Yokohama DeNA BayStars

-On October 31, 2020, López recorded his 1,000th hit in NPB and at the same time he became the first (non-Japanese) player in history to record more than 1,000 hits in both NPB and MLB.
-On December 2, 2020, he become a free agent.
+On October 31, 2020, López recorded his 1,000th hit in NPB, becoming the first non-Japanese player with more than 1,000 hits in both NPB and MLB.
+On December 2, he became a free agent.

+After spending two seasons out of baseball, López announced his retirement from professional baseball on October 24, 2022.

 International career

-López, along with teammates Félix Hernández and Carlos Silva was a member of Team Venezuela in the 2009 World Baseball Classic.
-In Round 1 against the Netherlands, he hit a solo home run to give Venezuela a two-run lead and the victory later with a 3–1 win.
+López, along with teammates Félix Hernández and Carlos Silva, played for Venezuela in the 2009 World Baseball Classic.
+In Round 1 against the Netherlands, he hit a solo home run in a 3–1 win.

 Personal life

 Before the Mariners' game against the Chicago Cubs on June 13, 2007, López was informed that his brother Gabriel died in a motorcycle accident in Venezuela.
 López still played in the game because his family told him he would not be able to make it home in time for the funeral and they wanted him to stay with the team and keep playing.
 He went 0-for-4 with an RBI in the game.

 On June 16, 2009, he was put on the bereavement list again to visit his cancer-stricken sister but she died before he got there.
 López remained in Venezuela for his sister's funeral and did not play for about a week.

-López and his wife, Katerine, have two children, José López Jr. and Valentina López.
+López and his wife have two childre.